Ppillewan/katacoda-scenarios-1/BD-Centos/finish.md

-You've completed building the Bluedata image successfully!
+You've successfully completed building an Application for BlueData EPIC!

-This scenario has explained how to create a basic image.
-In future scenarios you'll learn more details about creating Spark and other Bigdata apps images.
+In future scenarios you'll learn more about the workbench features and how to build more advanced applications.